couchbase/kv_engine/docs/EnvironmentVariables.md

 This variable is used by a unit test to have the config library simulate a failure reading stuff from disk.

-## `COUCHBASE_CBSASL_SECRETS`

-This variable should contain a JSON description of some secrets which may be used in order to decrypt the CBSASL files.
-The JSON looks like:

-    {
-        "cipher" : "the cipher to use",
-        "key" : "base64 encoded key",
-        "iv" : "base64 encoded iv"
-    }

 ## `COUCHBASE_ENABLE_PRIVILEGE_DEBUG`

 By setting this environment variable all privilege checks returns